BlazeTechDev/BlazeEngine/README.md

 > [!WARNING]
 > Blaze Engine currently only supports windows (sorry linux and mac) and runs on MSVC for Visual Studio 2022, other versions of Visual Studio have not been tested

+> [!WARNING]
+> Blaze Engine is a project made by an ammature developer as a LEARNING PROJECT.
+Much of this code is unoptomised and flat out messy.
+If you want to improve the code quality and performance of this project, don't be afraid to get a pull request going ;)

 # Building Blaze Engine from source
 to build the engine:
 - clone the source using: